ahmadubaid061/ahmadubaid061-Js-game-Guess-a-Number/README.md

 # Number Guessing Game 🎮
 ## Overview
 Welcome to my Number Guessing Game!
 This is a fun, interactive web-based game built with HTML, CSS, and JavaScript, marking a significant milestone in my JavaScript learning journey.
-As a graphic designer and video editor, I’m thrilled to blend my design skills with coding to create an engaging user experience.
+As a front designer, I’m thrilled to blend my design skills with coding to create an engaging user experience.
 This game challenges players to guess a random number between 1 and 20, with dynamic feedback and a polished UI.
 Key Highlights:

 Built from scratch with clean, modular code.